lrodenyoder/README-generator/README.md

 Open folder in Visual Studio Code

-Before the generator can be used, a `dist` folder must be created in the root directory of the project...
+Before the generator can be used, a `dist` folder must be created in the root directory of the project (where the generated README.md will be written)...

     cd README-generator
     mkdir dist